Pariitosh/Section-B/README.md

 Follow these steps to set up and run your project locally:

 Clone the Repository: Open your terminal/command prompt and navigate to the directory where you want to clone your project.
-Then, run the following command to clone the repository: git clone https://github.com/Pariitosh/Section-C.git.
+Then, run the following command to clone the repository: git clone https://github.com/Pariitosh/Section-B.git.
-cd Section-C.
+cd Section-B.
 npm install.
 npm run dev.